Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Funding

-Dubey gratefully acknowledges partial support from the Stewart Topper Fellowship at Georgia Tech.
-Huo was partially supported by NSF grant 2229876, the A. Russell Chandler III Professorship, and the NIH-sponsored Georgia Clinical and Translational Science Alliance.
+Dubey acknowledges partial support from the Stewart Topper Fellowship at Georgia Tech.
+Huo was partially supported by the National Science Foundation under Grant~2229876, the A.~Russell Chandler III Professorship, and the NIH-sponsored Georgia Clinical and Translational Science Alliance.